 Location.
 31° 58.95′ N, 106° 35.074′ W. Marker is in Anthony, Texas, in El Paso County.
 Marker can be reached from Interstate 10 at milepost 1.
+Marker is at the north end of the Texas Visitor Center (rest area) on east bound I-10.
 Touch for map.
-Marker is at the north end of the Texas Visitor Center (rest area) on east bound I-10.
 Marker is in this post office area: Anthony TX 79821, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-El Paso (here, next to this marker); Ońate’s Route (approx. 1.7 miles away in New Mexico); Brazito Battlefield (approx. 1.7 miles away in New Mexico); Butterfield Trail/Espejo's Expedition (approx. 1.7 miles away in New Mexico); Fusselman Canyon (approx. 9 miles away); Paraje de los Brazitos (approx. 10.6 miles away in New Mexico); El Paso Del Rio Del Norte (approx. 13.9 miles away in New Mexico); Madero Camp (approx. 14 miles away).
+El Paso (here, next to this marker); Ońate’s Route (approx. 1.7 miles away in New Mexico); Brazito Battlefield (approx. 1.7 miles away in New Mexico); Butterfield Trail/Espejo's Expedition (approx. 1.7 miles away in New Mexico); Fusselman Canyon (approx. 9 miles away); Paraje de los Brazitos El Paso Del Rio Del Norte (approx. 13.9 miles away in New Mexico); Madero Camp (approx. 14 miles away).
 Touch for a list and map of all markers in Anthony.

 This marker is one of 19 monuments placed by the State of Texas on battlefields across the nation, preserving the memories of the contributions made by the state’s military units during the Civil War.